 Child Abuse: Resources for reporting child abuse and information.

-Child & Adult Care Food Program (CACFP): Provides nutritious meals and snacks served to eligible children in child care centers, family day care homes, and outside-school-hours centers
+Child & Adult Care Food Program (CACFP): Provides nutritious meals and snacks served to eligible children in child care centers, family child care homes, and outside-school-hours centers.

 Early Childhood Professional Records System (ECPRS): Professionals in early childhood can use the Professional Records System to document and store their professional information such as employment history, education levels, and training documentation.